-Your child is a model citizen, a straight-A student, an all-around good kid, so how come you’re having trouble finding cheap auto insurance for your teen driver?
+Your child is a model citizen, a straight-A student, an all-around good kid, so how come you’re having trouble finding cheap car insurance for teens?
 The answer may not strike you as fair but it is real simple: statistics.
 Insurance companies live by them and young drivers as a class have statistically horrible driving records.
 But don’t take our word for it.
-Let’s view the data.
+Let’s view the data and find way to get cheap car insurance for teens.

 Alcohol-impaired car crashes accounted for 32% of the 11,773 traffic deaths in 2008.
 About 13% of those deaths were people under 21.
 In fact, minor drivers are at far greater risk of dying in an alcohol-related car crash.
 National Highway Traffic Safety Administration (NHTSA) statistics show that among the 15- to 29-year-old drivers involved in fatal wrecks in 2006, 31% of the drivers killed had been drinking!